 Price range: VND 63,000 – VND 100,000

-Banh xeo and Banh khot, made with Vung Tau style, are types of rice pancake with really crispy skin
+Banh xeo and Banh khot are rice pancake with really crispy skin

 Besides, you can find other traditional Vietnamese dishes here like Bun mam, Banh beo, Bun thit nuong, and Goi cuon.

 Banh cuon Hai Nam

 The steamed rice roll full of minced meat and shrimp in this store is well-known to many locals and celebrities in Vietnam

 Adventure in the Other Side of Ho Chi Minh City